janaagaard75/janaagaard75.github.io/_posts/2222-01-01-categorizing-code-comments.md

 Why comments explain why the code is written in a specific way.
 This kind of comments are generally quite essential to understanding the code, and they should be encouraged.

-If you just figured something out, and think that the next programmer looking at the piece of code will have the same troubles, then be curteous and put a helpful comments, possibly with a link to an article or a answer on Stack Overflow that explains things are like so.
+If you just figured something out, and think that the next programmer looking at the piece of code will have the same troubles, then be courteous and put a helpful comments, possibly with a link to an article or a answer on Stack Overflow that explains things are like so.

 * CSS browser hacks. `/* Required by IE 9. */` or `/* Element gets a */`
 * Couldn't figure it out, but this works.